 There’s a reason the dentist tells you to floss more every visit.
 There are some serious risks to not flossing.
 If you don’t floss you risk more than cavities or tooth loss.
 Infected gums can lead to more than just a receding gum line.
 Gum disease is linked to many serious health conditions such as heart disease, stroke, diabetes, rheumatoid arthritis, and respiratory diseases.
 Gum disease is also linked to premature and low-weight births.
 So pregnant women really need to take extra care of their teeth and gums.
 Of course there are other factors involved, but maintaining proper oral hygiene can cut these risks down.

 How often should I floss?

-The Academy of General Dentistry (or AGD) says flossing even two or three times a week can be beneficial, and it’s always better than not flossing at all.
+The Academy of General Dentistry (AGD) says flossing even two or three times a week can be beneficial.
+And it’s always better than not flossing at all.
 However, to get the best results, it’s best to floss every day.
-It takes plaque only 48 hours to be firmly stuck on your teeth and can only be removed by professional cleaning.
-So that’s just skipping a couple of days.
+Plaque needs only 48 hours to get firmly stuck to your teeth.
+That’s just two days.
 Unless you want to book a teeth-cleaning appointment at your dentist office every other day, flossing is the way to go.
-Flossing every day increases the chance you get to keep your teeth and decreases the chance of gum disease.
+Flossing daily increases oral health and decreases gum disease.

-Another factor flossing prevents is bad breath, which we’ve all tackled at some point or another.
-Bad breath comes from all those food particles lodged in between our teeth and in the gums (why do you think some restaurants offer toothpicks?).
-The longer the food stays there, they more bacteria they collect, causing bad breath.
+Flossing also prevents bad breath.
+Bad breath comes from food particles lodged between our teeth and between the teeth and gums.
+The longer the food stays there, they more bacteria it collects, causing bad breath.

-Flossing daily makes your teeth and gums look healthier, keeps you healthy, and prevents bad breath.
+Flossing daily makes your teeth and gums look healthier, keeps you healthy and smelling sweet.